 - 1. Attend lectures and discussions for the four hours of class over the 15 weeks of the semester.
-(Estimated total of ~60 hours for the semester.) - Read and grade the weekly two-page, double-spaced papers that are a summary and critique of an assigned research article - total of about 15 papers for each of 15 weeks.
+(Estimated total of ~60 hours for the semester.) - 2.
+Read and grade with comments to improve writing the weekly two-page, double-spaced papers that are a summary and critique of an assigned research article total of about 13-15 papers.
 This requires reading and if necessary, researching the assigned paper.
-(Estimate of up to 12 hours per week for 15 weeks = ~ 180 hours for the semester.) - 3.
-Grade a variable number of weekly quizzes short answer, 5 questions.
-(Estimated total of ~30 hours for the semester.) - 4.
-Meet with students as needed and participate in evaluating discussion performance and assigning final grades.
-(Estimated total of ~10 hours for the semester.) - 5.
-Total number of hours over 15 weeks of the semester will be up ~ 280 hours or an average of ~18 hours per week
+(Estimate of up to 10 hours per week for 15 weeks = ~ 150 hours for the semester.) - 3.
+Grade student participation in the weekly discussions.
+(Estimated total of ≤5 hours for the semester to compare grades with other TF and instructors.) - 4.
+Meet with students as needed to advise on performance issues.
+(Estimated total of <10 hours for the semester.)